 Planning Improvements to Stormwater Infrastructure

-The City of El Cerrito is currently developing a Green Infrastructure Plan to identify and prioritize green infrastructure projects that can be built to reach pollution reduction targets for PCBs and mercury by 2020, 2030, and 2040.“Green Infrastructure” refers to projects that utilize natural processes to slow water down, thereby reducing flood risk and improving water quality.
+The City of El Cerrito has developed a Green Infrastructure Plan to identify and prioritize green infrastructure projects that can be built to reach pollution reduction targets for PCBs and mercury by 2020, 2030, and 2040.“Green Infrastructure” refers to projects that utilize natural processes to slow water down, thereby reducing flood risk and improving water quality.
 Examples of green infrastructure include rain gardens and “living roofs”, such as the one located at El Cerrito’s Korematsu Middle School.
 The benefits of Green Infrastructure include: improvements to water quality, the recharging of groundwater supplies, flood mitigation, habitat creation, creek or wetland restoration, and other community benefits, such as urban greening, and traffic calming.

 The City has already built a number of rain gardens including those at the Recycling + Environmental Resource Center, the City Hall and Public Safety Building, on the Ohlone Greenway at Fairmount Avenue, on San Pablo Avenue at Eureka Avenue, and on San Pablo Avenue at Madison Avenue.